data-intuitive/Portash/README.md

 as it provides the real power of dealing with `JSON`/`YAML` content from the command line.

-## Status
+## Status and Features

 Done:

+- pre and post hook scripts possible
+- Multiline scripts as main command, but also as pre and post hook
+- Provide test routine
 - Dry-run and config parameters
-- defaults config and merging with additional config
+- _defaults_ config and merging with additional config
 - Parsing individual _paths_ in the config
 - Parsing arguments (array of keywoards/options)
 - Parsing parameters (array of name/value hashes)